elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ## Velero

-These instructions make use of the Velero CLI, you can download it here: <https://github.com/vmware-tanzu/velero/releases/tag/v1.7.1> (version 1.7.1).
+These instructions make use of the Velero CLI, you can download it [here](https://github.com/vmware-tanzu/velero/releases/tag/v1.7.1) (version 1.7.1).
 The CLI needs the env variable `KUBECONFIG` set to the path of a decrypted kubeconfig.
-Read more about Velero here: <https://compliantkubernetes.io/user-guide/backup/>
+Read more about Velero [here](../user-guide/backup.md).

 !!!note
     This documentation uses the Velero CLI, as opposed to Velero CRDs, since that is what is encouraged by upstream documentation.